-- Guide future growth through the placement of an Urban Service Area (USA) and identification of Urban Expansion Areas, allowing for urban, suburban and rural communities. - Define areas within the USA where greater levels of density and intensity of new development and redevelopment - called Centers and Connections -may be appropriate to maximize infrastructure and accommodate projected population and job needs. - Align public investment decisions with land use decisions to better meet the needs of current and future residents. - Support the creation of places within our existing suburban communities where people can work, shop and access services in close proximity to where they live with safe mobility choices available to them. - Identify new residential growth opportunities aligned with infrastructure service through the planning for and establishment of Urban Expansion Areas - Maintain a distinct Rural Area characterized by the retention of agricultural uses, the preservation of natural environmental areas and ecosystems and the maintenance of a rural lifestyle for existing residents. - Preserve natural environmental systems and open space while simultaneously reducing exposure to natural hazards. - Create compatible development patterns, recognizing land use patterns of existing communities, through the design and location of land uses.
+- Guide future growth through the placement of an Urban Service Area (USA) and identification of Urban Expansion Areas, allowing for urban, suburban and rural community forms. - Define areas within the USA where greater levels of density and intensity of new development and redevelopment may be appropriate to maximize infrastructure and accommodate project population and job needs. - Align public investment decisions with land use decisions to better meet the needs of current and future residents. - Support creation of places where people can work, shop and access services in close proximity to where they live with safe mobility choices available to them. - Maintain a distinct Rural Area characterized by the retention of land-intensive agricultural uses, the preservation of natural environmental areas and ecosystems and the maintenance of a rural lifestyle for existing residents. - Preserve natural environmental systems and open space while simultaneously reducing exposure to natural hazards. - Create compatible development patterns through the design and location of land uses.

-Urban Service Area and Urban Expansion Areas
+Urban Service Area